 Margus Auväärt, Head of eHealth Foundation added:

-“Guardtime’s KSI blockchain technology enables us to easily reach the highest integrity levels for our systems and data, as mandated by ISKE, an Estonian cybersecurity standard modeled after BSI IT-Grundschutz by German Federal Office for Information Security.
-Furthermore, the unparalleled scale and frequency of the KSI blockchain give us the capability to maintain continuous real-time situational awareness into the integrity state of assets under our control, not required by any standards, but enabling us to react to any incidents immediately, before potentially larger-scale damages can occur."
+“Guardtime’s blockchain technology enables us to easily reach the highest integrity levels for our systems and data, as mandated by ISKE, an Estonian cybersecurity standard modeled after BSI IT-Grundschutz by German Federal Office for Information Security. the blockchain ensures continuous real-time situational awareness into the integrity state of assets under our control, not required by any standards, but enabling us to react to any incidents immediately, before potentially larger-scale damages can occur."